How to Become a Jingle Writer: Education and Career Guide

 Often the most useful learning tool for jingle writers is to simply begin composing and experimenting with music and sounds.
 While some jingle writers may begin writing for commercials, many begin their careers with the intention of writing full songs.
 Once musicians have a library of music, they are able to pitch their ideas to advertising companies.

 - Pitch to a local or small business.
 Local businesses are often a good launch pad for jingle writers.
-A memorable jingle from a small business advertisement often is the best way for jingle writers to gain recognition and hopefully obtain more profitable opportunities.
+A memorable jingle from small business advertising often is the best way for jingle writers to gain recognition and hopefully obtain more profitable opportunities.
 In addition to pitching to the businesses themselves, consider sending pitches and samples to local ad agencies or television and radio stations.

 Step 3: Stay Up-To-Date With Products and Advertising

 The rise of digital video recording and Internet music software has shifted many companies' television and radio advertising methods.
 While jingles have diminished somewhat on the national level, local and regional jingle advertising continues to be profitable.
 The Internet also provides greater ease of connectivity for businesses and writers worldwide to seek profitable advertising opportunities.
+Making connections will be vital to the jingle writer as the BLS predicts that the outlook for job growth among musical directors and composers will be only 5% between 2012-2014, much lower than average (www.bls.gov).